tbrown815/challengeaccepted/README.md

 ##  About:

 I created this project for my NodeJS project while enrolled at Thinkful.
-The application is a basic tool to track different activities - At this time Steps/Distance and Run/Walks.
+The application is a basic tool to track different activities.
+Current activities that a user can record are steps/distance and run/walk.

 *   Users can create new accounts.
 Creating a new account will require a users first and last names, their e-mail, and selection of a username and password.

     ![Alt](/readme/createUser.png "Create User screenshot")

 *   Returning users can login by providing their username and password.
     *   During login a JWT is created and saved to the browser session storage.
 It is used to authenticate access to various endpoints required to retrieve and save data.

     ![Alt](/readme/loginPage.png "Login Page screenshot")

 *   Users can view and record new activities on the user dashboard.
     *   The dashboard displays a users recorded lifetime Steps and Distance .
     *   The dashboard allows users to enter new activity data.
 Lifetime steps and distance are updated upon creation.
     *   The dashboard displays up to 10 of the users most recent activities.

     ![Alt](/readme/userDashboard.png "User Dashboard screenshot")

 *   The list of recent activies presents the user with an 'edit' link.
 This allows the users to update existing activity stats.
 Lifetime steps and distance are updated upon saving.

     ![Alt](/readme/updateStats.png "Edit activity screenshot")

 *   The list of recent activies also presents the user with an 'delete' link.
 This allows the users to remove existing activity stats.
 Lifetime steps and distance are updated upon delete.

     ![Alt](/readme/deleteStat.png "Delete activity screenshot")